 - Assignments 4 and 5 are about inter-process and network communication.
 They will be graded in one session.

-- The weight of assignments 1 and 2 together is 5% of the final grade, each of the assignments 3 to 5 are 5% of the final grade.
+- The weight of assignments 1 and 2 together is 7% of the final grade, assignment 3 is 6%, and assignments 4 and 5 together are 7% of the final grade.

 - Assignments must be submitted in pairs.

 Final ExamThe weight of the final exam in the final grade is 80%.

 In order to pass the course, you must:

 - Get a grade >= 1 in each of the five assignments

 - Get an overall average grade >= 56.

 - PASS: Your exam grade is 100, you submitted 10 weekly homework, you submitted 5 assignments with an average grade of 100.
 You PASS with a grade of 100.

 - FAIL: Your exam grade is 100, you submitted all weekly homework, you submitted 4 assignments with a grade of 100 BUT you did not submit one assignment. you don't have a written (email) exemptions from the course staff.

 - FAIL: Your exam grade is 100, you submitted all weekly homework, you submitted 4 assignments with a grade of 100 you submitted 1 assignment with a grade of 0